-- 1. Each person lives 10 years longer than normally expected. - 2.
-Expenses for medical care are multiplied by a factor of 2.0. - 3.
-Both of you are assumed to need 5 years in long-term home health or nursing home care.
+- 1. Each person in the household lives 10 years longer than normally expected. - 2.
+Expenses for medical care are multiplied by a factor of 2.0.

+3. Both of you are assumed to need 5 years in long-term home health or nursing home care.